18F/development-guide/pages/js/frameworks.md

 - When the long-term maintenance dev team is very unfamiliar with Angular and don't have the resources to learn or hire for it.

 #### Pros:
-- Takes care of a lot of boilerplate code for front end interactions.
+- Takes care of a lot of boilerplate code for front-end interactions.
 - Attempts to extend HTML itself, and was designed so less experienced devs could use it.
 - Being maintained and developed by Google generally means good support.